Three years of reporting, funded by our readers — become a member now and help us prepare for 2025.

 This audio is created with AI assistance

 Ukraine's National Coordination Center for Cybersecurity on Sept.
-20 restricted the use of the Telegram messenger app for government agencies, military, and critical infrastructure facilities.
+20 recommended restrictions for the use of the Telegram messenger app by government agencies, military, and critical infrastructure facilities.

 Telegram remains one of the most popular social media platforms among Ukrainians.
 A September 2023 poll by the Kyiv International Institute of Sociology indicated that 44% of Ukrainians use Telegram to receive information and news.